ip69719/ci-portfolio-four/README.md

 ### Agile methodology

-Agile approach has been applied to develop this application.
+The agile approach has been applied to develop this application.
 GitHub [projects board](https://github.com/users/ip69719/projects/4) was used to create user stories and manage the work.

 ![](https://github.com/ip69719/ci-portfolio-four/blob/main/django_eleganza/assets/documents/images/kanban_board.png)